Chapter 4:

 “Spike…Vernon, we’re all dealing with this.
 I-I can’t stop thinking about…having a person’s body destroyed in front of me and having all that gore blasted onto me!”
 The usually perky waitress’s pale hands shook like the legs of a new born deer.
 “I know you two are having a hard time, but we all are!”

 “Is it?
 I haven’t even had any.
 It was a gift from…from Walter.”
-That sour note halted the conversation until Vernon grabbed back the bottle and took a swig himself.
+That sour note froze the conversation until Vernon grabbed back the bottle and took a swig himself.
 “Wow!”
 Katie reached for the bottle and Vernon quickly yanked it away!
 “It is pretty strong…”

 “Come on, dude.
 Hand it over!”
-He relented by handing the Vodka over as she downed some without hesitation.
+He relented, handing the Vodka over as she downed some without hesitation.
 “Wow!
 That is really, really strong!
 Don’t know how much more of that I can take.”
 The spunky lass passed the bottle over to Amala next.
 She sighed, then took some of her dress to wipe the lip of the bottle and took a big gulp.

 “Alright, everyone had a sip.
 So, can we start now?”
 Nicolaus attempted to get back on subject.
 Vernon handed him the bottle and he took another unenthusiastic sip.